chandrasekhar7/LINUX_RH342-study/README.md

 ## Kernel Debugging With SystemTap

+System Tap:

-you need kernel-debuginfo and kernel-devel packages installed to use system tap. man stap | grep debug   # gives you hint to the 'stap-prep' program that installs everything it needs.
+you need kernel-debuginfo and kernel-devel and system tap dependencies packages installed to use system tap. man stap | grep debug   # gives you hint to the 'stap-prep' program that installs everything it needs.